oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_age_18_120.md

 **Test Steps:**

 1. Enter a valid first name and surname
-2. Select a valid date of birth that results in age between 18 and 120
+2. Select a date of birth that makes the user exactly 120 years old (boundary value)
 3. Select a gender
 4. Enter a valid mobile phone number or email address
 5. Enter a secure password (Enter a combination of at least six numbers, letters and punctuation marks(such as ! and &))